 Yes, scheduled room inspections are done to assure the health and safety of our residents.
 For this reason, students are expected to have their own cleaning supplies and are responsible to maintain a clean room/apartment.

 Will there be an Orientation?

-Yes, there is an International and Exchange Student Orientation, required for all exchange students, held a few days prior to the start of the semester.
+Yes, there is an International and Exchange Student Orientation, required for all international students, held a few days prior to the start of the semester.
 During the orientation, information will be provided about U.S. immigration, university resources, academics, housing, and recreational and social activities.
-Breakfast and lunch are provided for you on both orientation days.
 You will receive an orientation schedule and calendar of events along with your immigration documents.

 What do I need to bring for Orientation?

 You need to bring all of your immigration paperwork with you.
 This includes your Form I-20, SEVIS fee receipt, Passport, and Visa.
 During orientation, we will ask you to fill out an Emergency Contact Sheet so our office will have your contact information on file.

 When can I arrive on campus?